 Here’s how many points you’ll get from buying tickets:

-• Wanna Get Away Plus Fares: Earn eight points per $1 spent.
+Wanna Get Away Plus Fares: Earn six points per $1 spent.

-• Wanna Get Away Fares: Earn six points per $1 spent.
+Wanna Get Away Fares: Earn two points per $1 spent.

-You can then redeem the points for Southwest flights.
+You can then redeem the points for Southwest flights, hotels, gift cards, and more.
 The number of points required depends on the flight — destination, time of booking, date of travel, time of day, how many flights, etc. If you have enough for a free flight, you’ll only pay taxes and fees, which can be as low as $5.60 one way.

 4. The more Southwest Rapid Rewards points you earn, the better the perks.